uiuc-hpc/hpx/paper.md

     easily query for different metrics at runtime.
     Additionally, HPX provides an API for users to create their own counters to gather information customized to their own application.
-    By default HPX provides performance counters for its components, such as networking, AGAS operations, thread scheduling, and various statistics.
+    By default, HPX provides performance counters for its components, such as networking, AGAS operations, thread scheduling, and various statistics.
 - **Policy Engine/Policies** [@huck2015autonomic;@khatami2017hpx;@laberge2019scheduling]
     Often, modern applications must adapt to runtime environments